Power Grid Corporation of India Ltd (NSE: POWERGRID) Q3 2026 Earnings Call dated Feb. 02, 2026

 Prateek Jain

-Right.
-And so second question.
-So there appears to be some policy agitation regarding HVDC projects because they are quite costly.
+Right Sir.
+And the second question, so there appears to be some policy hesitation regarding HVDC projects because they are quite costly.
 So how do we look at this?
-So will it impact the CAPEX guide?
-Can it impact the CAPEX guidance?
-Let’s say from FY28 to 30.
-And can the overall transmission CAPEX outlook be impacted because of this?
+So, will it impact the capex?
+Can it impact the capex guidance, let’s say, from FY28 to FY30, and can the overall transmission capex outlook be impacted because of this?

 R. K. Tyagi